mcpiroman/floppy-bird/README.md

 ### System Requirements:
 - _Operating System:_ no
 - _Video Card:_ no
-- _Processor:_ 8086 or higher
+- _Processor:_ 80186 or higher
-- _Storage:_ 756 bytes of free disk space
+- _Storage:_ 0x600 bytes of free space